Just out 20 January 2026

 - The way in which the women adapt to the various constraints they face.

-The aim is to fuel the public policy debate and come up with suitable legal, social and economic instruments to improve their living and working conditions and guarantee their dignity.
+These contributions serve to fuel the public policy debate and come up with suitable legal, social and economic instruments to improve their living and working conditions and guarantee their dignity.
 These studies have highlighted the importance of considering and recognising the work that women do in rural and periurban areas.
 They also stressed the need to rethink public policy, which pays little heed to the question of women workers.
-The intention is to advance towards more inclusive, appropriate systems that take account of every aspect of the conditions for women farmworkers: social, economic, legal and also health-related and organisational.
+The intention is to advance towards more inclusive, appropriate systems that take account of every aspect of the conditions for women farmworkers: social, economic, legal and also organisational.

 There are several suggestions for this, including: